Changing Company Culture: It’s a Matter of Principles

 For organization leaders facing the need to change their culture, the first step should be to establish governing principles that drive the right values and behaviors.

-Paul Borders, CMRP, a Principal Consultant for Life Cycle Engineering (LCE) and a Prosci-certified change management professional, has more than 20 years of experience as a strategic manufacturing manager.
+Paul Borders, CMRP, a Senior Principal Consultant for Life Cycle Engineering (LCE) and a Prosci-certified change management professional, has more than 20 years of experience as a strategic manufacturing manager.